PlaidCloud/plaidcloud-docs/content/en/docs/workflows/step-conditions.md

 ## Adding and Controlling Conditions

-To activate and add conditions, edit the step and select the **Conditions** tab.
+To activate and add conditions on a step:
+1) Find the step you want to add a condition on
+2) Click the **Edit Step Details** (pencil) icon
+3) Select the **Conditions** tab.

-Check the **Check Conditions Before Running** checkbox when you are ready to activate the conditions
+4) Check the **Check Conditions Before Running** checkbox to enable the dialog and add conditions.

-Add conditions in the **Condition Checks** section.
+5) In the **Condition Checks** section on the left, select the "+" to add a New Condition
+6) Add a condition from the tabbed section on the right
+7) Repeat steps 5,6 as needed to add all your conditions

 ## Managing Conditions